 (iii) Other benefits payable in terms of the insurance policy

-c) Any other relevant matters that may be specified or referred to the Ombudsman by the Insurance Board of Sri Lanka (IBSL) or the Consumer Affairs Authority of Sri Lanka (CAASL).
+c) Any matters that may be specified or referred to the Ombudsman by the Insurance Regulatory Commission of Sri Lanka (IRCSL) or the Consumer Affairs Authority of Sri Lanka (CAA).

 d) Complaints in respect of charges/fees levied.